juicedata/juicefs/docs/en/guide/gateway.md

     To allow access to JuiceFS S3 Gateway from other hosts on the local network or the internet, adjust the listen address.
 For example:

     ```shell
-    juicefs gateway redis://localhost:6379 0.0.0.0:9000
+    juicefs gateway redis://localhost:6379/1 0.0.0.0:9000
     ```

-    This configuration makes JuiceFS S3 Gateway accept requests from all networks.
+    This configuration makes JuiceFS S3 Gateway accept requests from all networks by default.
 Different S3 clients can access JuiceFS S3 Gateway using different addresses.
 For example:

     - Third-party clients on the same host as JuiceFS S3 Gateway can use `http://127.0.0.1:9000` or `http://localhost:9000` for access.
     - Third-party clients on the same local network as the JuiceFS S3 Gateway host can use `http://192.168.1.8:9000` for access (assuming the JuiceFS S3 Gateway host's internal IP address is `192.168.1.8`).